Nematicity and fractional magnetization plateaus induced by spin-lattice coupling in the classical kagome-lattice

 Next, we focus on the in-field properties.
-Figures~\ref{Fig3}(a) and \ref{Fig3}(d) show the $h$--$T$ phase diagrams for $b=0.1$ and $b=0.2$, respectively.
-The first-order transition points were extrapolated from the peak position of the specific heat, and the other transition points were estimated using the stochastic approximation \cite{2015_Yas,Supple}.
-For $b=0.1$, the spins form a Y-shape in low fields, a 2-up-1-down state in intermediate fields, and a V-shape in high fields, with the $\sqrt{3} \times \sqrt{3}$ LRO [Fig.~\ref{Fig3}(a)], and a robust 1/3-magnetization plateau accompanies the 2-up-1-down state.
-The magnetization $m$ and its field-derivative $J(dm/dh)$ are plotted for several temperatures in Figs.~\ref{Fig3}(b) and \ref{Fig3}(c), respectively.
-Figure~\ref{Fig1}(d) illustrates the three-fold degenerate 1/3-plateau state, comprised of the spin configurations III and V in the ratio of 2:1 [Fig.~\ref{Fig1}(a)].
+Figures~\ref{Fig3}(a) and \ref{Fig3}(d) show the $h$–$T$ phase diagrams for $b=0.1$ and $b=0.2$, respectively.
+The first-order transition points were extrapolated from the peak position of the specific heat, and the other transition points were estimated using the stochastic approximation \cite{2015_Yas}.
+For $b=0.1$, the spins form a Y shape in low fields, a 2-up–1-down state in intermediate fields, and a V shape in high fields, with the $\sqrt{3} \times \sqrt{3}$ LRO [Fig.~\ref{Fig3}(a)], and a robust 1/3-magnetization plateau accompanies the 2-up–1-down state.
+The magnetization $m$ and its field derivative $J(dm/dh)$ are plotted for several temperatures in Figs.~\ref{Fig3}(b) and \ref{Fig3}(c), respectively.
+Figure~\ref{Fig1}(d) illustrates the threefold degenerate 1/3-plateau state, comprised of the spin configurations III and V in the ratio of 2:1 [Fig.~\ref{Fig1}(b)].
 The phase transition to the $\sqrt{3} \times \sqrt{3}$ LRO phase is characterized by the 2D $q$-state Potts universality class with $q=3$ describing the $\mathbb{Z}_3$ symmetry breaking.
-At higher fields above the 1/3-magnetization plateau, the BKT transition occurs in the spin $xy$-components, turning into the first-order transition near the saturation below $T/J \approx 0.03$.
+At higher fields above the 1/3-magnetization plateau, the BKT transition occurs in the spin $xy$ components, turning into the first-order transition near the saturation below $T/J \approx 0.03$.